 Clayton Safari Splash

 Clayton Safari Splash is a 5,000 square-foot safari-themed water play area that is included with general Zoo admission.
 Located next to Grasslands Africa!, the splash pad includes play areas designed for all ages.
-With life-sized giraffes that spout water, water hoops and loops, team sprays that use cooperative play to send water several stories in the air and colorful giant flowers, its the ideal spot to cool off.
+With life-sized giraffes that spout water, water hoops and loops, team sprays that use cooperative play to send water several stories in the air and colorful giant flowers, it’s the ideal spot to cool off.

 Events: